 Benton Fraser's Mountie standard issue wide-awake hat in Due South, which has a brim stiff enough to knock someone out when hurled Frisbee-style.

 Some fans point out that Fraser's susceptibility to injury and harm is dependent on whether or not he has his hat.
 If he has his hat, he is invincible (the hat once saves him from being shot at point-blank range, by taking the bullet no less).
 The bullet went straight through the hat front-and-back, but without the hat, he'd spend an episode in the hospital.
 Inversely, through the entire episode of Victoria's Secret, he almost never wears the hat, and ends up accidentally being shot and wounded by his partner.

 The Second Doctor didn't wear a hat that often but experienced a serious fascination with them, especially early on ("I should like a hat like that" was an early catchphrase of his).
 Most important is his stovepipe hat, which needs to be seen.

 The Third also tried on a flat cap in his first appearance, before settling on a fedora.
 In his other installments, he went bare-headed.

-Susan was also wearing a fetching '60's style cap.
+Susan was also spotted sometimes wearing a fetching '60's style cap.